LiorKogan/V1/README.md

     _aggop_ is _min/max/avg/sum_ - for aggregating values of a supported type, _union/intersection_ - for aggregating sets/bags of any type, or _distinct/set/bag_ - for aggregating values of any type. _distinct_ returns the number of distinct _non-null_ evaluation results; _set_ returns a set of all _non-null_ evaluation results (see Q332v2); _bag_ returns a bag of all _non-null_ evaluation results (see Q315).

-    _expr_ is an expression composed of constants, properties, and sub-properties of _R_ (when A3 appears below a relationship _R_ with no relationship-negator) (see Q86, Q354), EA-tags defined on top of the aggregator (see Q277), and EA-tags defined right of the aggregator (see Q116, Q137, Q169)
+    _expr_ is an expression composed of constants, properties, and subproperties of _R_ (when A3 appears below a relationship _R_ with no relationship-negator) (see Q86, Q354), EA-tags defined on top of the aggregator (see Q277), and EA-tags defined right of the aggregator (see Q116, Q137, Q169)

   - _distinct_ ⟨ _ett_ ⟩